nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

       .. group-tab:: Testing with Bluetooth LE bridged devices

          a.
-Build and program the :ref:`peripheral_lbs` sample to an additional development kit compatible with the sample.
+Build and program the one of the following Bluetooth LE samples to an additional development kit compatible with the sample:

+            * :ref:`peripheral_lbs`
+            * :ref:`peripheral_esp`

          #.
-Connect the development kit that is running the :ref:`peripheral_lbs` sample to the PC.
+Connect the development kit that is running the Bluetooth LE sample to the PC.
          #.
 Using the terminal emulator connected to the bridge, run the following :ref:`Matter CLI command <matter_bridge_cli>` to scan for available Bluetooth LE devices:

             .. code-block:: console